AnacletoLAB/schemalink-docs/guides/user-guide/work-instructions.md

 2. In the detail inspector, click on the + Attribute button.
 3. Specify a name for the attribute.
 4. To further edit the attribute, click on it to expand the edit form.
+5. Using the form, edit:

+   - The attribute description.
+   - The attribute range.
+   - The attribute collection type, if any.
+   - Whether the attribute is required.
+   - Whether the attribute is the identifier for its class.

 #### Edit relationship cardinality